rishm069/terraform-eks/README.md

 - - - -

-Application code and configuration is placed into separate folders per component.
+Application code and configuration are placed into separate folders per component.
 The following is the description of each component.

 ### **Python dummy application**